whalekeykeeper/BackendLearningByWatching/README.md

 This is the back end of a single-page web application Learning By Watching.

-* This part is entirely being rewritten with FastAPI and PostgresSQL.
-The new repository will be public soon.
+(This part is entirely being rewritten with FastAPI and PostgresSQL.
+The new repository will become public soon.)